The call for applications to become a BIOS2 Fellow is now closed. The next call will open in spring 2023.

 BIOS² Graduate Fellowship Program

 The BIOS² Graduate Fellowship Program is how most of the Fellows get into the BIOS² training program.
-Graduate Fellows are selected after a call for applications launch in spring each year.
+Graduate Fellows are selected after a call for applications launches in spring each year.
 The fellowship includes free access to training activities, financial support for mobility and communication, and scholarships.

-The BIOS2 training program is designed to enhance Fellows training and experience and to facilitate their transition towards non-academic sectors.
+The BIOS2 training program is designed to enhance Fellows’ training and experience and to facilitate their transition towards non-academic sectors.
 BIOS2 training consists of instruction (courses, short modules, and summer schools), working groups and internships.
 Fellows will use their internships and working groups to solve real-world problems related to biodiversity and to get valuable professional experience outside of academia.

 *Note: This requirement varies depending on the student’s status, see the Internship section for specific requirements.